EmilianC/roboco-py/README.md

-# roboco-py
+# win-roboco-py
-A thin python wrapper around Window's RoboCopy.
+A thin python wrapper around Window's Robocopy utility.

+This package is not intended to cover 100% of Robocopy's functionality.
+Instead, the focus of the package is allow you to easily take advantage of Robocopy's robustness for the most common operations.

+# Contributions
+Pull requests or issue tickets are very welcome and appreciated.